AenEnlil/starnavi-test-project/README.md

 # test project

 Using this API you can manage Post and Comments.
-When creating post or comment its text checked by AI on containing offensive language.
-User can enable automatic response feature for his post and set delay for that answer.
-There is everyday statistics on created/blocked comments
+When user creates post or comment the text is checked by AI if there is any offensive language.
+User can enable automatic response feature for his posts and set the time after which response will be generated.

-Vertex AI used for AI generation and validation.
-It hosted on separate google cloud project and accessed through service account, that have rights only to interact with AI.
+Vertex AI is used for automatic response generation and offensive language validation.
+It is hosted on separate google cloud project and accessed through service account, that have rights only to interact with AI.

+There is also everyday statistics on created/blocked comments

 #### Technologies:
 - Python == 3.10